Level/leveljs.org/README.md

 ```

 ### For maintainers
+`npm run deploy` builds the static site, switches to the gh-pages branch and
+puts the built site in the root, and then does git push origin gh-pages.

 ```
-git checkout master
 git fetch
-git merge <fork-branch>
+git checkout master # if you're not already on it git merge <fork-branch>
 # make sure changes look good
 npm run deploy
 ```

-`npm run deploy` builds the static site, switches to the gh-pages branch and
-puts the built site in the root, and then does git push origin gh-pages.

 ### To run in production mode on a SmartOS server, use:
 ```